laurie60/blackjack/README.md

 In your browser, navigate to: [http://localhost:8000](http://localhost:5173/) and you should see a version of the website hosted locally.
 The page will update every time you save a change whist hosting.

-## Testing Special card combinations
+## Testing special card combinations

 In blackjack, certain card combinations are worth a special number of points, the ones implemented in this project are: